cacophony-wj/LeS/README.md

 # DO NOT CLOSE ME!
 This modlist WILL NOT FUNCTION unless you follow the steps in this document.

-# DO NOT ADD MODS!
-Wabbajack's policy on modlist modifications has changed.
-Read this document for more details.

 # READ IT!

 - [DO NOT CLOSE ME](#do-not-close-me)